-Don't lose access to your Google account.
-Here's how to lock it down.
+How to secure your Google account so you're not locked out

 Without this secondary code, you will be locked out of your account.
 This is useful in the event bad actors get their hands on your password and try to log in.
 This second confirmation acts like something of a failsafe to keep others out.

-Go to the Google Account Security page.
+1. Go back to the Google Account Security (opens in new tab) page.

-To enable 2-step verification you can add multiple phones via voice or text message.
-For now, look for the Voice or text message option and click Add Phone.

-You'll see a dialogue box appear that says "Let's set up your phone."
+4. You'll see a dialogue box appear that says "Let's set up your phone."
 Type in your phone number with area code in the blank box.

-Choose whether you want to receive your codes going forward via phone or text message.
+5. Choose whether you want to receive your codes going forward via phone or text message.
+Then click Done.

-- Google will confirm you've completed setup via dialogue box.
+8. Click Next, and Google will confirm you've completed setup via dialogue box.
 Click Done.

-For additional 2-Step Verification options, be sure to view our complete tutorial on how to enable two-factor authentication on your Google account.
+Keep in mind that Google's 2FA system isn't the only way to protect your account.
+We have a guide on the best two-factor authentication methods if you want even more security options.

 Set up a recovery email address